 - 7.3 Query Validation - 7.3.1 All query templates used in a benchmark submission shall be validated. - 7.3.2 The validation process is defined as follows: - 1.
 Populate the qualification database (see Clause 3.3); - 2.
 Execute the query template using qualification substitution parameters as defined in 11.9.1.1Appendix B:; - 3.
-Compare the output to the answer set defined for the query. - 7.3.3 The output data shall match the answer set defined for the query, subject to the constraints defined in Clause 7.5 - 7.4 Execution Rules - 7.4.1 General Requirements - 7.4.1.1 If the load test, power test, either throughput test, or either data maintenance test fail, the benchmark run is invalid. - 7.4.1.2 All tables created with explicit directives during the execution of the benchmark tests must meet the data accessibility requirements defined in Clause 6. - 7.4.1.3 The SUT, including any database server(s), shall not be restarted at any time after the power test begins until after all tests have completed. - 7.4.1.4 The driver shall submit queries through one or more sessions on the SUT.
+Compare the output to the answer set defined for the query. - 7.3.3 A random sample of at least 3 rows of the output data must match the answer set defined for the query, subject to the constraints defined in Clause 7.5.
+For the answer sets with less than 4 rows, all rows must match, subject to the constraints defined in Clause 7.5. - 7.4 Execution Rules - 7.4.1 General Requirements - 7.4.1.1 If the load test, power test, either throughput test, or either data maintenance test fail, the benchmark run is invalid. - 7.4.1.2 All tables created with explicit directives during the execution of the benchmark tests must meet the data accessibility requirements defined in Clause 6. - 7.4.1.3 The SUT, including any database server(s), shall not be restarted at any time after the power test begins until after all tests have completed. - 7.4.1.4 The driver shall submit queries through one or more sessions on the SUT.
 Each session corresponds to one, and only one, query stream on the SUT. - 7.4.1.5 Parallel activity within the SUT directed toward the execution of a single query or data maintenance function (e.g. intra-query parallelism) is not restricted. - 7.4.1.6 The real-time clock used by the driver to compute the timing intervals must measure time with a resolution of at least 0.01 second. - 7.4.2 The benchmark must use the following sequence of tests: - a) Database Load Test - b) Power Test - c) Throughput Test 1 - d) Data Maintenance Test 1 - e) Throughput Test 2 - f) Data Maintenance Test 2 - 7.4.3 Database Load Test - 7.4.3.1 The process of building the test database is known as database load.
 Database load consists of timed and untimed components. - 7.4.3.2 The population of the test database, as defined in Clause 2.1, consists of two logical phases: - a) Generation: the process of using dsdgen to create data in a format suitable for presentation to the load facility.
 The generated data may be stored in memory, or in flat files on tape or disk. - b) Loading: the process of storing the generated data to the Database Location.